rumenpetrov/dailyFunctions/README.md

 Status types:
 - STABLE - Function is tested.
 - BETA - Function need more testing.
-- DEV - Function is in development state.
+- DEV - Function is in development.